 Jorie Butler Kent

 Jorie Butler Kent is a businesswoman, conservationist and professional photographer.
 She is the daughter of Paul and Marjorie Stresenreuter Butler, who founded Oak Brook, Illinois.
-She and Geoffrey Kent are co-owners of the Abercrombie & Kent Group of Companies.
-Today, Jorie leads A&K's conservation efforts as president of Abercrombie & Kent Philanthropy (AKP).
-Between her travels, Jorie has found time to contribute to numerous organizations, including the World Travel and Tourism Ecological Research Center, The Royal Geographical Society in London and The Explorer's Club in New York.
+Today, Jorie leads A&K's conservation efforts through Abercrombie & Kent Philanthropy (AKP).
+Between her travels, Jorie has found time to contribute to numerous organizations, including the World Travel & Tourism Environment Research Centre, The Royal Geographical Society in London and The Explorer's Club in New York.